librenms/librenms/doc/Extensions/Services.md

 Plugins come from two main places [pkg-nagios-plugins-contrib](https://github.com/bzed/pkg-nagios-plugins-contrib) and [monitoring-plugins](https://www.monitoring-plugins.org).
 This is where you can find the documentation for most, if not all of the plugins.

-The plugins are bundled with the pre build VM images via the packge `monitoring-plugins` in Ubuntu and `nagios-plugins-all` in CentOS.
+The plugins are bundled with the pre build VM images via the package `monitoring-plugins` in Ubuntu and `nagios-plugins-all` in CentOS.

 ## Setup